-Exercise of general shareholder's rights that the Slovak Commercial Code grants to all shareholders (right to be informed by executive directors, right to demand cancellation of a resolution of a general meeting if statutory or agreed conditions were breached, etc.) can also be used by the minority shareholders.
+Minority shareholders protect their interests also through exercise of general shareholder's rights that the Slovak Commercial Code grants to all shareholders (right to be informed by executive directors, right to demand cancellation of a resolution of a general meeting if statutory or agreed conditions were breached, etc.).

-Any change to the founding document that extends obligations of the shareholders or limits or restricts the rights of the shareholders must be approved by all shareholders that are affected by such change.
+Another form of protection of a minority shareholder is the fact that any change to the founding document that extends the obligations of shareholders or limits or restricts the rights of shareholders must be approved by all shareholders that are affected by such change.

-As regards joint stock companies, the general rule is that no shareholder can exercise its right to the detriment of another shareholder's rights and legitimate interests and that the company must treat every shareholder equally.
+As regards a JSC, the general rule is that no shareholder can exercise its right to the detriment of another shareholder's rights and legitimate interests and that the company must treat every shareholder equally.

-Slovak law specifies qualified shareholders and grants them specific rights.
+Similarly, to an LLC, the Slovak Commercial Code specifies qualified shareholders and grants them specific rights.
 These qualified shareholders are defined as having at least 5% of the registered capital.
-Such shareholders are entitled to:
+Such shareholder(s) are entitled to (e.g.):

-- i) request the convening of a general meeting (however, other shareholders are not obliged to participate in the general meeting); - ii) request that a specific point be added to the general meeting's agenda; - iii) request the supervisory board to review actions of the board of directors in the designated matters; - iv) request the board of directors to claim the payment of the outstanding part of the issue price from shareholders in default, - v) request the board of directors to claim from shareholders the restitution of performance provided contrary to the law.
+i) request the convening of a general meeting (however, other shareholders are not obliged to participate in the general meeting);

+- ii) request that a specific point be added to the general meeting's agenda; - iii) request the supervisory board to review actions of the board of directors in the designated matters; - iv) request the board of directors to claim the payment of the outstanding part of the issue price from shareholders in default, - v) request the board of directors to claim from shareholders the restitution of performance provided contrary to the law.

-In addition, the minority shareholders may make use of the general rights that the Slovak Commercial Code grants to all shareholders (right to be informed by executive directors, right to demand cancellation of a resolution of a general meeting if statutory or agreed conditions were breached, etc.).
+In addition, similarly to an LLC, the minority shareholders in a JSC can, however, use for protection general rights that the Slovak Commercial Code grants to all shareholders (right to be informed by executive directors, right to demand cancellation of a resolution of a general meeting if statutory or agreed conditions were breached, etc.).